nubenetes/awesome-kubernetes/docs/monitoring.md

 - [blog.bigdataboutique.com: Tuning Elasticsearch: The Ideal Java Heap Size](https://blog.bigdataboutique.com/2021/07/tuning-elasticsearch-the-ideal-java-heap-size-2toq2j)
 - [javatechonline.com: How To Monitor Spring Boot Microservices Using ELK Stack?](https://javatechonline.com/how-to-monitor-spring-boot-microservices-using-elk-stack)
 - [dzone: Running Elasticsearch on Kubernetes](https://dzone.com/articles/running-elasticsearch-on-kubernetes) A bit of a cross-over with the Cloud Zone, we explore the structures of both Elasticsearch and Kubernetes, and how to deploy Elasticsearch on K8s.

+#### Elastic Cloud on Kubernetes (ECK)
+- [medium: A detailed guide to deploying Elasticsearch on Elastic Cloud on Kubernetes (ECK)](https://medium.com/99dotco/a-detail-guide-to-deploying-elasticsearch-on-elastic-cloud-on-kubernetes-eck-31808ac60466) Running Elasticsearch on Kubernetes allows developers/admins to utilize container orchestration by Kubernetes and apply best practices on managing Elasticsearch clusters by the Elastic Operator

 ### OpenSearch
 - [opensearch.org 🌟](https://opensearch.org/)